How to Run a Bowl-a-Thon Fundraiser

 Bowl-a-thons are fun and unique fundraisers.
 They’re effective too, and allow participants to have some fun while raising money for their school, extra-curricular program, or club.

-This page outlines the A-Z of bowl-a-thons, including planning, tracking donations, and tips for organizing and promoting the fundraiser.
+Here, we’ll show you the A-Z of bowl-a-thons, including planning, tracking donations, and ideas on how to organize and promote it.

 What is an "A-Thon" & How Does it Work?

 What do you need to run a Bowl-a-Thon?

 The tools, support, and volunteers you’ll need for a successful Bowl-a-Thon.

 How to raise money with bowl-a-thons.